 GeneCards Summary for GSTA4 Gene

 GSTA4 (Glutathione S-Transferase Alpha 4) is a Protein Coding gene.
 Diseases associated with GSTA4 include prostate leiomyosarcoma and skin carcinoma in situ.
-Among its related pathways are Metabolism and Chemical carcinogenesis.
+Among its related pathways are Metabolism and Phase II conjugation.
 GO annotations related to this gene include protein homodimerization activity and glutathione transferase activity.
-An important paralog of this gene is GSTA5.
+An important paralog of this gene is GSTA1.

 UniProtKB/Swiss-Prot for GSTA4 Gene

 Conjugation of reduced glutathione to a wide number of exogenous and endogenous hydrophobic electrophiles.
 This isozyme has a high catalytic efficiency with 4-hydroxyalkenals such as 4-hydroxynonenal (4-HNE).